 External audits are provided by third-party professionals or accounting firms.
 This type of audit emphasizes the impartiality of auditors.
 It also provides reasonable assurance that the use of company resources strictly adheres to relevant laws, regulations, and company policies.

-The main objective of external auditors is to provide professional opinion on the reasonableness of the areas under audit.
-They must maintain professional skepticism and high degree of expertise to ensure the quality of their judgment.
-External auditors must also possess qualities necessary to make high quality audits and reports.
+The main objective of external auditors is to provide a professional opinion on the reasonableness of the areas under audit.
+They must maintain professional skepticism and a high degree of expertise to ensure the quality of their judgment.
+External auditors must also possess the qualities necessary to make high-quality audits and reports.
 These include appropriate skills, knowledge, experience, and independence.

 External auditors mainly follow International Standards on Auditing (ISA) as established by the International Auditing and Assurance Standards Board (IAASB).
-Auditors provide valuable insights about an organization’s performance, processes, and controls.
-Given the prevalence of fraud and increasing regulatory requirements, auditors add credibility to the information presented in the financial statements to help the users in their decision making.
+Auditors provide valuable insights into an organization’s performance, processes, and controls.
+Given the prevalence of fraud and increasing regulatory requirements, auditors add credibility to the information presented in the financial statements to help the users in their decision-making.